approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ## RUNNING THE SHAPES WEB APP WITH APPROOV AND GOOGLE RECAPTCHA V3

-Now, that we have completed the integration of Google reCAPTCHA v3 with Approov into the unprotected Shapes web app it's time to test it again.
+Now that we have completed the integration of Google reCAPTCHA v3 with Approov into the unprotected Shapes web app, it's time to test it again.

-Refresh the browser with `ctrl + F5` and then click in the `SHAPES` button and this time instead of a bad request we should get a shape:
+Refresh the browser with `ctrl + F5` and then click on the `SHAPES` button and this time, instead of a bad request, we should get a shape:

 <p>
   <img src="/readme-images/protected-v2-shape-page.png" width="480" title="Shapes protected web app Shape page">
 </p>

-This time we got a shape because the web app is performing the API request to the Shapes endpoint with a valid Approov token.

 [TOC](#toc-table-of-contents)

 ## WHAT IF I DON'T GET SHAPES

-This can be due to a lot of different causes, but usually is due to a typo, missing one of the steps or executing one of the steps incorrectly, but we will give you through the most probable causes.
+This can be due to a lot of different causes, but usually is due to a typo, missing one of the steps or executing one of the steps incorrectly, but we will take you through the most probable causes.

 ### Browser Developer Tools